ThaDrone/taiga_tools/README.md

 ## Rust
 The reason for the project existance is that I want to learn the rust language.
 Therefore as much code as possible will be in written in rust.

+# Testing
+To run the test, you need to set environment variables with information used to authentificate / test Create a .env file and put it in the source of the project that is being tested.

+## taiga_lib
+taiga_project_id=<taiga project id> #Create a new project on TAIGA so the test dont mess up your actual Taiga projects taiga_username=<your taiga username>
+taiga_password=<your taiga password>
+RUST_LOG=DEBUG